lyfe691/LyfeAI/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Proprietary License.

 ## Contact